 “We wanted to give our customers more choices and a bigger assortment with a curated selection to make it easier for them to shop online and in-store.”

 You can find Canadian brands like RMS Beauty and Plume online and in-store.

 Plume Founder, Lauren Bilon told us “we are very excited about this partnership with Nordstrom as it marks an important milestone in the green beauty revolution – with recognized, luxury retailers prioritizing clean beauty, it shows the market is shifting from ‘beauty at any cost’ to ‘beauty without sacrifice’,”.

-Along with this continued growth in the market, we foresee that body care will become more popular in 2018 with women treating their bodies, as well as they, treat their face.
+Along with this continued growth in the market, we foresee that body care will become more popular in 2018 with women treating their bodies and hair, as well as they, treat their faces.

 2017 was definitely the year of better sleep, and more than ever we are seeing research that proves that a good night’s sleep is crucial to our overall health and well-being.

 “Practicing proper sleep hygiene, which is a lifestyle and behavioural changes to improve our sleep needs to be incorporated”, says Alanna McGinn, creator of The Good Night Sleep Cleanse™